NZALPA’s Peer Assistance Network (PAN) exists to support those experiencing difficult times in their lives that can have an impact on mental health.

 “Equally, we have the responsibility to protect ourselves in the best way possible by aiming for optimal health.

 “This will not only improve our mental health and psychological wellbeing but puts us in the best possible position with our lifestyle and relationships so that when we do encounter any issues, we can tackle them head on.

 “By making small changes, we can significantly enhance our overall mental health and wellbeing.”

 Here are some tips from the Medical and Welfare Team:

 Get sufficient restorative sleep:

 Restorative sleep is essential for maintaining optimal levels of alertness and performance.
 The reality is that human motor performance and cognition reduce exponentially from poor quality sleep.
-This poses a particular challenge for pilots and air traffic controllers who must maintain alertness despite working non-traditional work hours, which can be less conducive to sleep.
+This poses a particular challenge for pilots who must maintain alertness despite working non-traditional work hours, which can be less conducive to sleep.
 While the suggestions below are simple and obvious, it’s easy to forget the basics when fatigue kicks in.

 To promote opportunities for restorative sleep you can: